grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-experimental/redis/client/client-hget.md

 ---
 title: 'Client.hget(key, field)'
-excerpt: 'Returns the value of field in the hash stored at `key`.'
+description: 'Returns the value of field in the hash stored at `key`.'
 ---

 # Client.hget(key, field)